Course Objectives and Structure

 Eligible candidates must meet the following requirements:

-- Non-native speakers of English must be able to demonstrate their knowledge of English either by showing they have at least one year of university studies at institutions where the language of instruction is English, or by possessing one of the following:
+c) Non-native speakers of English must be able to demonstrate their knowledge of English either by showing they have at least one year of university studies at institutions where the language of instruction is English, or by providing evidence of possessing a IELTS score of at least 5.5 or an equivalent to level B2 in the Common European Framework of Reference.

-- All candidates shall complete an online test to ascertain their knowledge.
-The test is composed by multiple choice questions.
+d) All candidates shall complete an online test to ascertain their knowledge.
+The test is composed of multiple choice questions.
+Candidates can prepare on the following textbooks:

-- send a letter where they explain their motivation in joining the program, and
+A. a letter where they explain their motivation for joining the programme, and

-- Applicants shall take an online interview through Skype
+f) Applicants might be required to take an online interview through Skype

 The programme is designed to prepare students for a range of careers in the fields of human resource management, management, human processes and relations consulting, labour policies, and international employment relations.